Control of Animal Use in Science

 - they must also make sure that the highest standards of animal care are used at all times.

 The legally binding conditions which must be followed when animals are used in science in Australia are laid out in the relevant State or Territory legislation.
-Links to the various state legislation are available by clicking here.

-How is the Animal Ethics Committee System managed and monitored in Australia?
+How is the Animal Ethics Committee System Managed and Monitored in Australia?

 Unlike New Zealand, which has one set of national legislation and a National Animal Ethics Advisory Committee, Australia has no national animal welfare legislation, but eight sets of State and Territory legislation.